mcmonkeyprojects/SwarmUI/README.md

 - can automatically install [insightface](https://github.com/deepinsight/insightface) (MIT) for `IP Adapter - Face` support
 - uses [JSON.NET](https://github.com/JamesNK/Newtonsoft.Json) (MIT), [FreneticUtilities](https://github.com/FreneticLLC/FreneticUtilities) (MIT), [LiteDB](https://github.com/mbdavid/LiteDB) (MIT), [ImageSharp](https://github.com/SixLabors/ImageSharp/) (Apache2 under open-source Split License)
 - embeds copies of web assets from [BootStrap](https://getbootstrap.com/) (MIT), [Select2](https://select2.org/) (MIT), [JQuery](https://jquery.com/) (MIT), [exifr](https://github.com/MikeKovarik/exifr) (MIT).
-- has the option to connect to remote servers to use [the Stability AI API](https://platform.stability.ai/) as a backend.
 - supports user-built extensions which may have their own licenses or legal conditions.

 SwarmUI itself is under the MIT license, however some usages may be affected by the GPL variant licenses of connected projects list above, and note that any models used have their own licenses.